District 2 Boys 4A Championship Recap (1-Dallas vs. 2-Mid Valley)

 Michael Cumbo led his team to victory with 18 points to go with five rebounds in the contest.
 With a wrapped, injured right hand, Austin Finarelli would still find a way to score 14 points for his team.
 Michael Bufalino controlled the paint for Dallas bring down seven rebounds, three being of the offensive variety in addition to his 13 points.
 Nick Nocito made his presence felt throughout the game scoring nine points, grabbing five boards and dishing out four assists.

-Danny Nemitz led all scorers with 24 points in the loss for Mid Valley.
-Gabe Tanner added 13 points, all of which came after halftime.
+Danny Nemitz led all scorers with 24 points in the loss for Mid Valley Gabe Tanner added 13 points, all of which came after halftime.

-Regardless of the result both teams had already secured their spots in the upcoming PIAA 4A State Tournament.
+Regardless of the result both teams had already secured their spots in the upcoming PIAA 4A State Tournament

 Dallas will host the third-place team from District 4, Shamokin Area, on Tuesday.
 Mid Valley will take on the second-place team from District 4, Athens, at Lackawanna College, also on Tuesday.